POETSII/tinsel/README.md

 communication is more efficient between threads that share the same mailbox.

-We use the term *message* and *flit* interchangeably.
-The distinction is useful when a message may be comprised of multiple flits, but that is currently not the case.
-The maximum size of a message is defined by `LogWordsPerMsg`, but the user *may* call `tinselSetLen()` at runtime to indicate they are not using the full payload, and the hardware *may* use this length to reduce communication costs.
+The maximum size of a message is defined by `LogWordsPerMsg`, but the user *may* set a message length at runtime (using the `SendLen` CSR or the `tinselSetLen` function) to indicate they are not using the full payload, and the hardware *may* use this length to reduce communication costs.

 At the heart of a mailbox is a memory-mapped *scratchpad* that stores both incoming and outgoing messages.
 The capacity of the